testissimo/testissimo.github.io/documentation/tutorials/first-repo.md

 In Testissimo, **Repositories (repos)** are the key asset to writing maintainable tests.
 Repositories in Testissimo are no different from repositories in any other VCS.
 If you never heard of VCS before, make sure to read the Additional Info below.

-## Create you first Repo
+## Create your first Repo
-To create your first Repo complete the steps bellow:
+To create your first Repo complete the steps below:
 1. Navigate to **Home**
 2. Select **Repos**
 3. Click the **plus** button